igor725/RedLua/README.md

 Download the latest [release](https://github.com/igor725/RedLua/releases) and extract the archive contents into your game folder. **Note that the RedLua won't work without the [ScriptHookRDR2](https://www.dev-c.com/rdr2/scripthookrdr2/) library!**

 ## Usage
-Press F7 to open the RedLua menu.
+Press **F7** (hotkey can be modified in the `Settings.json` file, keycodes can be found [here](https://cherrytree.at/misc/vk.htm)) to open the RedLua menu.
 Here you can load/reload/stop/unload scripts, reload the NativeDB and change library settings.

 ## Scripting